the1lab/1lab/CONTRIBUTING.md

 (and `record where` syntax) **should** be preferred.

 Constructors of `no-eta-equality` records **may** be marked `INLINE`.
-Agda will turn `INLINE` record constructors into coclauses when they appear, *even if by inlining*, on the immediate RHS of a definition.
+These record constructors will be turned into coclauses when they appear, *even if by inlining*, on the immediate RHS of a definition.
 This allows giving definitions with short normal forms without repeating a long list of copatterns.
 You can refer to the anonymous constructor of